A Combination Chart is a must-have tool in the arsenal of a professional that works with data frequently.

 Also, don’t forget to look at isolated occurrences that may distort the insights.

-An outlier is an observation that’s outside the trend or pattern within your data.
-Outliers can mislead the decision-makers because they’re one-off occurrences.
+An outlier is an observation outside the trend or pattern within your data.
+Outliers can mislead the decision-making because they’re one-off occurrences.

 It’s incredibly easy to spot outliers in your data.
 Imagine sales in your business or workplace have been on an uptrend pattern in the last three financial years.
 However, in one month, it declines by 70% before resuming the trend.